EasyHard/llvm/Readme.md

 So in VURD I implement a very *simple* point-to analysis, which is partly(but not fully, of course) context-sensitive, and insensitive of anything else.
 But a point-to analysis is still to hard.
-For keeping it *silly*, the point-to analysis in VURD currently can not handling cyclic call graph.
-It simply drops met function when analyzing.
+For keeping it *silly*, the point-to analysis in VURD currently implement IPA in a very simple summary approach.

 ### Lock Dominate Analysis
 Part of the race detection is to determine whether and which locks are hold